CSCfi/csc-user-guide/docs/apps/matlab.md

 c.AdditionalProperties.GPUsPerNode = '';
 c.AdditionalProperties.EmailAddress = '';
 ```

+Please, replace the `project_id` with your project identifier, otherwise the script will fail.

 Now, we can use the [`batch`](http://se.mathworks.com/help/distcomp/batch.html) function to submit a job to Puhti.
 It returns a job object which we can use to access the output of the submitted job.